 |---|---|

 | CNAME points to the wrong host | Verification fails with dns_target_mismatch.
-Show the user the expected target. |
+Show the expected target. |

 | TXT record not propagated yet | Verification fails with dns_propagation_pending.
-Retry after a few minutes — DNS TTL applies. |
+Retry after a few minutes. |

 | User typos the domain | Verification fails with dns_resolution_error.
-Domain stays in pending state. |
+Domain stays pending. |

 | Domain already attached to another deployment in your tenant | 409 Conflict.
 Detach from the other deployment first. |

 | Domain attached to a different tenant | 403 Forbidden.
-Each domain belongs to at most one tenant.
 Contact support for transfer. |

 See also

-- Versions — what the domain points at
+public_urlis returned - Versions - what the domain points at